Hulk: Bruce Banner

 Considered to be one of the greatest scientific minds on Earth, Banner possesses "a mind so brilliant it cannot be measured on any known intelligence test."
 Norman Osborn estimates that he is the fourth most-intelligent person on Earth.
 Banner holds expertise in biology, chemistry, engineering, medicine, physiology, and nuclear physics.
 Using this knowledge, he creates advanced technology dubbed "Bannertech", which is on par with technological development from Tony Stark or Doctor Doom.
-Some of these technologies include a force field that can protect him from the attacks of Hulk-level entities, and a teleporter.
+These technologies include a teleporter and a force field that can protect him from the attacks of Hulk-level entities.

 After becoming a fugitive from the law, Banner is forced to go on the run and over the years learns various skills in order to both survive and remain under radar of those who are hunting him.
-Banner’s most frequent method of travel includes hitchhiking, train hopping or simply just walking as he is unable to travel legally via planes, passenger ships or buses due to being in several travel watchlists.
-Banner is generally on the move and rarely ever stays in one place for very long and only does so if there’s a possibility of curing himself.
+Banner's most frequent method of travel includes hitchhiking, train hopping or simply just walking as he is unable to travel legally via planes, passenger ships or buses due to being in several travel watchlists.
+Banner is generally on the move and rarely ever stays in one place for very long and only does so if there's a possibility of curing himself.
 He will only ever stay in one place for an extended period of time if it provides him with complete solitude and privacy where the Hulk can do little to no harm.